Skip to main content

 Pees and poops

 Use the chart below to see how much your baby should pee and poop depending on how old they are.
-If you are worried about your baby’s pees or poops, contact your health care provider.
+If you are worried about your baby’s pees or poops, talk to your healthcare provider.

 (first 24 hours)